-The Trossachs have made a real name for themselves in foodie circles, with amazing produce – venison, lamb, award-winning yoghurts and cheeses – and some really fabulous cafes and restaurants.
-Here are some of our favourite places for a taste of the Trossachs, all within about a half-hour drive of our chalets.
+The Trossachs have made a name for themselves in foodie circles, with amazing produce – venison, lamb, Highland wagyu beef, award-winning yoghurts and cheeses – and some really fabulous cafes and restaurants.
+Here are some of our favourite places for a taste of the Trossachs, all within about a half-hour drive of Lochend Chalets.

 Cafes and chippies, pubs and restaurants – the best places to eat around the Trossachs

 MHOR Bread, Callander

 This fab, wee artisan bakery (cafe hasn't yet reopened) has a touch of Glasgow’s West End about it, run by the same infectiously upbeat Lewis clan who run the cracking MHOR Fish upmarket chippy just along the high street.
 Fantastic flat whites, notorious giant meringues, stonking haggis pies.

 Deli Ecosse, Callander

 This cracking super-friendly deli is in a lovely airy, converted 19th century church hall, with great coffee, dangerously delicious cakes, a lovely wood-burning stove, and daily homemade breakfast and lunch.